 Be sure to determine which plants are harmful before planting your new garden, or when weeding through your old one.

 Additionally, you can purposefully include plants you know your dog might eat.
-There are lots of plants that are good for dogs, including peppermint and oregano—which both ease the digestive tract—and parsley, which is rich in antioxidants and vitamins.
+There are lots of plants that are good for dogs, including oregano—which both ease the digestive tract—and parsley, which is rich in antioxidants and vitamins.
 If you know you have a grazer, why not plant a few treats that’ll keep him healthy, too?

 Provide Shady Areas